-European social security regulations and social security conventions
+European social security regulation No. 883/2004, social security agreements, and national legislations

-No withholding of contributions: A1/E101 certificate or declaration of applicable legislation
+Not withholding contributions: A1/E101 certificate or applicable legislation statement

-An employee who, pursuant to a social security convention, is insured in a state outside the EU, EEA or Switzerland can usually also apply for a declaration of applicable legislation.
-This declaration serves for the same purpose as an A1/E101 certificate.
+An employee who is insured in a country outside the EU, EEA, or Switzerland based on a social security agreement can usually also apply for a ‘Verklaring toepasselijke wetgeving’ (Statement of Applicable Legislation).
+This statement serves the same purpose as an A1/E101 certificate.